LegendEvent/darktrace-sdk/docs/modules/antigena.md

 # Antigena Module

-The Antigena module provides access to Darktrace's Antigena functionality, which includes automated and manual response actions.
+The Antigena module provides access to Darktrace's RESPOND/Network (formerly Antigena Network) functionality, which includes automated response actions and manual intervention capabilities.
+This module allows you to manage active and pending RESPOND actions, create manual actions, and get comprehensive summaries.

 ## Initialization